-Glad to know some things stay the same.
+Glad to know some things stayed the same.

-I was thrilled to see him, to finally be able to see myself in those ruby quartz glasses again and guess what his eyes looked like underneath.
+I was thrilled to see him, to finally be able to see myself reflected in those ruby quartz glasses again.
 A smile cracked my face when I pictured him with bug eyes like the bad guy at the end of Who Framed Roger Rabbit?

 "We told him all that we knew going in," Mr. Warren piped in; he was to my right and Dad was to my left.
 "We weren't looking for those people; it was a false tip that led us there."

 "Kookie?"
 My attention went to Josh, who was approaching me at a very slow pace.
 "Can I try to see if I can get your throat to heal?"

 Again, my eyebrow would have shot to my hair line-if I had either at the moment-and I shrugged as a reply.
 His hand came toward me and it took everything in me not to try to a) break his arm or b) run away trying to scream.
 I would have failed at both, but trying was what was important, right?